 You know when meat is perfectly cooked by measuring the internal temperature; the same is true for baked potatoes.
 Use a probe thermometer to measure the temp of your potatoes.
-You’re aiming for a temp in the sweet spot between 205°F and 212°F. Below that, the texture may still be too dense, and above that, it may become a gummy mess.
+You’re aiming for a temp in the sweet spot between 205°F and 212°F. The texture may still be too thick below that, and above that, it may turn into a gummy mess.

 6. You baste first, not last.

-Skip rubbing your potatoes in oil and salt until the end of the cooking time.
-That’s when they’ll deliver the most texture and flavor benefit for the spuds.
+Skip the potatoes in oil and salt until the cooking period is finished.
+That’s when they will provide the spuds with the most texture and flavor advantage.
 If you oil them up early, the skins may not turn crispy.
 The salt, too, can run off the potatoes in the heat.

 Instead, do a quick oil baste after the potatoes reach 205°F: Remove the pan from the oven.
-Brush with olive oil (or bacon grease if you have it) and a hefty sprinkle of kosher salt.
+Brush with olive oil (or bacon grease if you have it) and heavy kosher salt sprinkle.

 Return the pan to the oven for 10 minutes—the temperatures of the potatoes won’t climb more than 2 or 3 degrees in that time.
-The oil will crisp up the skins that were dehydrated during the long bake, and the salt will add delectable flavor.
+The oil will crisp the skins that have been dehydrated during the lengthy bake, adding delightful flavor to the salt.

 7. You let the potatoes cool before cutting.

 Unlike meat, potatoes don’t get better by resting.
 They need to be sliced open immediately.
-If you don’t, they will retain water from the still-steaming center and turn dense and gummy.
+If you don’t, water from the still-steaming core will be retained and thick and gummy turned.

 Quickly jab a serrated knife through each potato as soon as the pan has cleared the oven.
-Give them a gentle squeeze (with a hot-temp glove or towel) to create a vent.
+Give them a smooth squeeze to generate a vent (with a hot-temp glove or towel).

-Then you can gather all your fixings and call the family to the table.
+You can then collect all your fixings and call the family to the table.
 The potatoes will have cooled just enough by the time everyone gathers around to enjoy dinner—and marvel at your perfectly baked potatoes.